WeiyingZhao/WeiyingZhao.github.io/_pages/cv.md

 Education
 ======
-*  PhD of Signal and Image Processing, Télécom ParisTech, 2015-2018 (expected)
+*  PhD of Signal and Image Processing, Télécom ParisTech, December, 2015- January, 2019
     * Thesis: SAR time series despeckling and change detection

 *  MSc of Geodesy and Survey Engineering, China University of Mining and Technology (CUMT), 2012--2015.